 Poor workmanship is actually helping our timber furniture businesss!

-Good Timber Furniture
+Quality Timber Furniture

-Purchasing a piece of timber furniture is a financial and emotional investment requiring research and time so I’ve put together a list of things to consider.
+Purchasing a piece of timber furniture is a financial and emotional investment requiring research and time, so I’ve put together a list of things to consider.

 • Design and décor you’re trying to match.

-• Function i.e., what will it be used for.
+• Function, i.e., what will it be used for.

 • Dimensions.